-Key to Building a Strong America® is Building a Strong Workforce.
-At MDU Resources, this means building a strong team of employees with a focus on integrity, who put safety first and are committed to diversity, equity and inclusion.
+MDU Resources prioritizes building a strong team of employees with a focus on integrity, who put safety first and are committed to diversity, equity and inclusion.

-MDU Resources has a long history of focusing on a respectful workplace for all team members, providing development opportunities for our employees at all levels of the organization and balancing pay equity across our entities.
+MDU Resources has a long history of focusing on a respectful workplace for all team members, providing development opportunities for employees at all levels of the organization and balancing pay equity across our entities.
 In recent years, we have increased visibility into our diversity, equity and inclusion programs and remain focused on ensuring our culture aligns with and recognizes these efforts.
-In 2020, MDU Resources created a Diversity and Inclusion Task Force to evaluate, educate and improve our diversity, equity and inclusion efforts across all our businesses, The task force's accomplishments include:
+In 2020, MDU Resources created a Diversity and Inclusion Task Force to evaluate, educate and improve our diversity, equity and inclusion efforts across our businesses.
+The task force's accomplishments include:

-- Increased communications across our company that are focused on diversity, equity, inclusion and respect using consistent tools so employees more readily recognize these activities. - Building a human capital dashboard to provide additional metrics and information to our Board of Directors. - Expanding partnerships and recruitment efforts with diverse groups through additional sponsorships, career fairs and hiring practices, as well as tracking this data. - Adding questions to our employee survey that are specific to diversity, equity and inclusion. - Enhancing training and education on diversity, equity and inclusion through our employee orientation and mentoring programs.
+- Increased communications across our corporation that are focused on diversity, equity, inclusion and respect using consistent tools so employees more readily recognize these activities. - Establishing practices to provide additional metrics and information to our Board of Directors. - Expanding and better tracking our partnerships and recruitment efforts with diverse groups through additional sponsorships, career fairs and hiring practices. - Adding questions to our employee survey that are specific to diversity, equity and inclusion. - Enhancing training and education on diversity, equity and inclusion through our employee orientation and mentoring programs.